cairis-platform/cairis/docs/environments.rst

    list, select Add from the speed menu, and select the environment/s to add.

--  It is possible artifact may appear in multiple environments within a composite environment.
+-  It is possible an artifact may appear in multiple environments within a composite environment.
 It is, therefore, necessary to set duplication properties for composite environments.
 If the maximise radio button is selected, then the maximal values associated with that artifact